tomasguillen/picklejar/README.md

 ## What can we do for Non-TriviallyCopiable Types
 There are 4 things you can do for Non-TriviallyCopiable types:
 1. Solution 1: Copy the size of the non-triviallycopiable object along with it's bytes (this way we know how many characters to read/store)
-2. Solution 2: Don't save it and Re-Generate the Non-TriviallyCopiable object when we run the program again.
+2. Solution 2: Ignore it and Re-Generate the Non-TriviallyCopiable object when we run the program again.
-3. Solution 3: Re-Generate the object using it's constructor.
+3. Solution 3: Re-Generate the object using it's constructor (similar to solution 2 but constructed in place).
 4. Solution 4: Based in **Solution 3**.
-Ignore the value and instead use it's default constructor.
+Ignore the value and instead use it's default constructor (each solution may be useful on certain situations).
 ## Solution 1: Copy the size of the non-triviallycopiable object along with it's bytes (this way we know how many characters to read/store)
 In order to be able to "deep copy" our string, we will need to store how many bytes each string has just before we store the data, this can be done with PickleJar like so (using **deep_copy_vector_to_file** and **deep_read_vector_from_file**):
 ```c++